lorenziha/UK17_ANALYSIS/README.md

-# Script to analysis quimeric nature of haploid genomes
+# Script to analyze the quimeric nature of haploid genomes